 Transfers into the Scheme are allowed, however, this is restricted to active members transferring into the DC Section of the Scheme.

 Contributions

-Contributions were paid in accordance with the Schedules of Contributions certified by the Scheme Actuary on 9 May 2019 relating to the Spirit (Legacy) Pension Scheme members and 13 May 2019 relating to members of the Spirit Group Retail Retirement Savings Plan which merged with the Scheme on 30 September 2019.
+Contributions were paid in accordance with the Schedule of Contributions certified by the Scheme Actuary on 25 July 2022 relating to the Spirit (Legacy) Pension Scheme members.

 DB Section